-Central U.S. braces for dangerous blast of winds amid record-warmth
+Central U.S. braces for dangerous blast of winds amid record warmth

 On Thursday, the warmth is pushed east along the advancing cold front.
 Records are likely to fall in parts of the Mid-Atlantic and Northeast with highs into the 60s, as well as portions of the Gulf Coast region, with highs in the 70s and 80s.

-This is the third record-setting pulse of warmth so far this December in the Lower 48 states.
-Through the second week of the month — using a more expansive list of observation sites — preliminary numbers indicate at least 3,069 record highs have occurred so far, compared to just 14 record lows.
+This is the third record-setting pulse of warmth this December in the Lower 48 states.
+Through the second week of the month — using a more expansive list of observation sites — preliminary numbers indicate at least 3,069 record highs have occurred, compared with just 14 record lows.
 Human-induced climate change is increasing the likelihood of such warm weather.

 The wind storm and fire threat

-As the storm system which is bringing tremendous amounts of snow and rain to the West ejects from the Rockies into the Plains Wednesday, it will drag a cold front along with it, clashing with the record-setting warmth.
+As the storm system which is bringing tremendous amounts of snow and rain to the West ejects from the Rockies into the Plains on Wednesday, it will drag a cold front along with it, clashing with the record-setting warmth.
 This will incite a wind storm.

 Alex Lamers, a forecaster at the National Weather Service, tweeted that computer model forecasts are “absolutely screaming rare high wind event” into Thursday.
 High wind warnings stretch from southern California to Wisconsin, with the strongest winds expected Wednesday from eastern Colorado to Iowa.